shohi/cube/README.md

 # cubelet (WIP)
-kubectl configuration manipulation tools for remote cluster.
+kubectl configuration manipulation tools, which fetches kubeconfig for remote K8s cluster and merges into local one.

 Only AWS cluster is supported now.

 ## Usage